 At SocialPilot, we understood that our readers majorly belong to small businesses or marketing agencies looking for digital marketing advice.

 So we segregated our resources, such as blogs, listicles, ebooks, and audio-video content covering knowledge to help the marketers at each stage of their journey.
+You can also draw inspiration from other popular blog examples and choose ideas that will work best with your strategy.

 Step 5: Choose Your Distribution Platforms